BigThinkcode/matplotex/README.md

 # <img src="assets/images/matplotex_logo.png" height="50" /> Matplotex

 `matplotex` is a lightweight and efficient library for Elixir projects that facilitates server-side SVG generation for data visualization.
 Designed to integrate seamlessly with Phoenix LiveView, it serves as a powerful tool for creating dynamic visualizations in web applications.
-Below are the key benefits and extended use cases of Matplotex:
+Below are the key benefits and extended use cases of `matplotex`:

-- **Server-side SVG Generation:** Matplotex enables the creation of larger, complex plots on the server, ensuring smooth performance on client-side devices with limited memory.
+- **Server-side SVG Generation:** `matplotex` enables the creation of larger, complex plots on the server, ensuring smooth performance on client-side devices with limited memory.
-- **Efficient Concurrent Processing :** Leveraging Elixir’s concurrency capabilities, Matplotex can handle multiple requests simultaneously, making it ideal for high-performance applications.
+- **Efficient Concurrent Processing :** Leveraging Elixir’s concurrency capabilities, `matplotex` can handle multiple requests simultaneously, making it ideal for high-performance applications.
-- **Cross-Project Compatibility :** While optimized for Elixir, Matplotex can also be used by non-Elixir projects through its API integration with the Phoenix framework, broadening its potential use cases.
+- **Cross-Project Compatibility :** While optimized for Elixir, `matplotex` can also be used by non-Elixir projects through its API integration with the Phoenix framework, broadening its potential use cases.

 The sample plots generated using `matplotex` are shown below.